F. Clarence Buck: Post-war life

 In 1890, Buck resided at 26 Emerald Street in Boston, Massachusetts.

 Suffering from heart disease in his later years, Buck was admitted to the Mountain Branch of the U.S. National Homes for Disabled Volunteer Soldiers in Johnson City, Tennessee on March 13, 1905.
 The hospital ledger noted that he had been a 61-year-old, unmarried laborer and member of the Protestant faith residing in Patten, Maine prior to his admission, and that he was 5' tall with brown hair, hazel eyes and a dark complexion.
 No next of kin were entered in the field for "nearest living relative".

-He died at the Soldiers' Home in Mountain, Tennessee on July 15, 1905, and was laid to rest with military honors in grave number nine in the first row of section F at the Mountain Home National Cemetery.
+He died at the Soldiers' Home in Mountain Home, Tennessee on July 15, 1905, and was laid to rest with military honors in grave number nine in the first row of section F at the Mountain Home National Cemetery.